 After deciding to go in a different direction, Sequoia dissolved the first company and launched Commas, a product and service engine for growing entrepreneurs that offered exclusive access to top tech and creative resources which she later rolled into Venture Capital Engine, M13.

-She has spoken all over the world about fundraising, building a tech company, using tech to create strong visual content and helping entrepreneurs understand how to stay relevant in the digital revolution.
+She has spoken all over the world about fundraising, building a tech start-up, and other facades of entrepreneurship.